 Aggie I-Corps is a training program to test the feasibility of your business idea.
 The goals of this program are to spur translation of research, to encourage collaboration between academia and industry, and to train students to understand innovation and entrepreneurship.
-Through the program you will receive mentorship, coaching and $2,000 in participant support.
+Through the program you will receive mentorship, coaching and $2,000 for participant support.

-- Availability to attend four two-hour workshops:
+- Availability to attend one three-hour and four two-hour workshops:

 - To successfully complete Aggie I-Corps, teams are expected to conduct thirty (30) interviews with potential customers for their product or service.